Matthew Stevens

-Matthew Stevens (born 11 September 1977) is a Welsh professional snooker player.
+Matthew John Stevens (born 11 September 1977) is a Welsh professional snooker player.
 He has won two of the game's Triple Crown events, the Masters in 2000 and the UK Championship in 2003.
 He has also been a two-time runner-up in the other triple crown event, the World Snooker Championship, in 2000 and 2005.
 Stevens reached a career high ranking of No. 4 for the 2005/2006 season.
-Stevens has compiled more than 300 century breaks during his career.
+Stevens has compiled more than 350 century breaks during his career.

 Career

 Early career

 Stevens became a professional snooker player in 1994; in his second season, he won the Benson & Hedges Championship to qualify for the Masters, where he beat Terry Griffiths 5–3 but lost 5–6 to Alan McManus.
 He also showed potential the following season by beating Stephen Hendry 5–1 in the Grand Prix.
 In the 1997–98 season, he reached the semi-finals of both the Grand Prix and the UK Championship, achieving the highest break of the tournament at the latter.
 He also reached the quarter-finals on his debut at the Crucible in the World Championship, beating Alain Robidoux and Mark King before losing to Ken Doherty.
 In 1998, he reached his first ranking final at the UK Championship, losing 6–10 to John Higgins.